MikeHopley/ftl-ships-strategy/index.md

 Put the Slug in piloting.
 I prefer the Rock on weapons, because the central location offsets their slow movement.
 The Human can start in doors, and quickly move to engines.

 Use your Shield Drone precisely.
 Activate it immediately in most fights, but sometimes delay it instead.
 For example, when you have shields and the enemy has a Basic Laser and a Hermes Missile: wait 6 seconds before powering the drone, and you can block a lot of missiles.
-You can also de-power the drone after a shield is hit, to reset the drone's internal timer.
+You can also depower the drone after a shield is hit, to reset the drone's internal timer.
 For example, this makes you invulnerable against a Heavy Laser.

 As with Stealth A, your starting weapons are strong but slot-inefficient.
 They *can* last the whole game, but you'll probably replace one of them eventually.
 The Mini Beam can hit four rooms on many ships.